Bachatero/getting_and_cleaning_data/CodeBook.md

 They include 33 variables containing mean values and 33 variables containg standard deviation values of which **the average was calculated for every unique combination of Activity and Subject**.
 This makes up a total of 6 * 30 combinations, i.e. 180 rows in the final_set.txt.
 File features_info.txt clarifies these variables further.

-For details on the source data, please, extract README.txt from  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip file.
+For details on the source data, please, extract README.txt and features_info.txt from  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip file.

-Names of the variables were altered for easier manipulation by replacing parantheses "()" with dots ".."
+Names of the variables were altered for easier manipulation by replacing parentheses "()" with dots ".."

 For more information about the experiment itself, please, refer to:  http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones or contact the authors at activityrecognition@smartlab.ws